The Decimate modifier allows you to reduce the vertex/face count of a mesh with minimal shape changes.

 The number of times to perform the un-subdivide operation.
 Two iterations is the same as one subdivide operation, so you will usually want to use even numbers.

-Reduces detail on forms comprised of mainly flat surfaces.
+It reduces details on forms comprised of mainly flat surfaces.

 - Angle Limit